Water-fuelled car: Ghulam Sarwar

 In December 2011, Ghulam Sarwar claimed he had invented a car that ran only on water.
 At the time the invented car was claimed to use 60% water and 40% Diesel or fuel, but that the inventor was working to make it run on only water, probably by end of June 2012.
 It was further claimed the car "emits only oxygen rather than the usual carbon".

 Agha Waqar Ahmad

 Pakistani man Agha Waqar Ahmad claimed in July 2012 to have invented a water-fuelled car by installing a "water kit" for all kind of automobiles, which consists of a cylindrical jar that holds the water, a bubbler, and a pipe leading to the engine.
 He claimed the kit used electrolysis to convert water into "HHO", which is then used as fuel.
 The kit required use of distilled water to work.
 Ahmed claimed he has been able to generate more oxyhydrogen than any other inventor because of "undisclosed calculations".
 He applied for a patent in Pakistan.
 Some Pakistani scientists said Agha's invention was a fraud that violates the laws of thermodynamics.

+Aryanto Misel

+Indonesian inventor Aryanto Misel claimed in May 2022 that his invention, called Nikuba, can convert water into hydrogen that can be used as fuel for motorcycles.
+Aryanto claimed that he only required 1 liter of water for the distance of 500 kilometers.

+In July 2023, Aryanto claimed that Italian-based automobile manufacturers Lamborghini, Ducati, and Ferrari are interested in Nikuba.
+He also claimed that he is willing to sell the device to foreign companies for 15 billion rupiahs, while also claiming that he didn't need the Indonesian government and National Research and Innovation Agency as they have "destroyed" him.
+Indonesian scientists from National Research and Innovation Agency stated that the device is theoretically impossible.
+They also stated that there is no interest from Italian automobile manufacturers in Nikuba, and Aryanto was invited by their partners instead of the automobile manufacturers.